A Posteriori Error Estimation for the p-curl Problem: Abstract

 \section{Abstract}

 We derive a posteriori error estimates for a semi-discrete finite element approximation of a nonlinear eddy current problem arising from applied superconductivity, known as the $p$-curl problem.
 In particular, we show the reliability for non-conforming N\'{e}d\'{e}lec elements based on a residual type argument and a Helmholtz-Weyl decomposition of $\Wzcurl$.
 As a consequence, we are also able to derive an a posteriori error estimate for a quantity of interest called the AC loss.
 The nonlinearity for this form of Maxwell's equation is an analogue of the one found in the $p$-Laplacian.
 It is handled without linearizing around the approximate solution.
 The non-conformity is dealt by adapting error decomposition techniques of Carstensen, Hu and Orlando.
+Geometric non-conformities also appear because the continuous problem is defined over a bounded $C^{1,1}$ domain while the discrete problem is formulated over a weaker polyhedral domain.
 The semi-discrete formulation studied in this paper is often encountered in commercial codes and is shown to be well-posed.
 The paper concludes with numerical results confirming the reliability of the a posteriori error estimate.

 \begin{AMS} 35K65, 65M60, 65M15, 78M10 \end{AMS}